-According to many yoga learners, now they sometimes don’t even realize they are having periods because practising yoga takes the pain away and the process of elimination of those tissues and blood from the ovary eases down a lot.
+According to many yoga learners, now they sometimes don’t even realize they are having periods because practicing yoga takes the pain away and the process of elimination of those tissues and blood from the ovary eases down a lot.
 There are some yoga asana that you can practice at the ease of your home but make sure you do it with a trainer beside you if it’s your first time because the improper technique can worsen the cramps even further.

 Yoga positions to relieve those unwanted period cramps

-Also known as child pose, Balasana helps you ease those muscle pains especially at the back of your waist area by relaxing it.
-Sit back with your legs folded behind your knees and gently breathe in and breathe out to gain control over the air flow in your body.
+Also known as child pose, Balasana helps you ease those muscle pains, especially at the back of your waist area by relaxing it.
+Sit back with your legs folded behind your knees and gently breathe in and breathe out to gain control over the airflow in your body.
 Now relax your back and arch forward until your hands towards the front until they touch the ground.
 This position eases muscle cramp around the back area during the menstrual cycle.
 To make the asana a bit comfortable, put a pillow between your stomach and leg.

-This pose is probably one of the most relaxing poses in yoga for menstrual pain which helps the abdominal and back muscles relax.
+This pose is probably one of the most relaxing poses in yoga for menstrual pain, which helps the abdominal and back muscles relax.
 It is also known as Knees to chest pose.
 It increases circulation in the abdominal area and helps with anxiety.
 Just lay down straight and fold your legs behind the knees and bring the folded leg towards your stomach and hold with both hands.

-Also known as a Supine twist, this art of yoga is practised by gently laying down in a mat sideways.
+Also known as a Supine twist, this art of yoga is practiced by gently laying down in a mat sideways.
 Move the hand and leg on the top side in the opposite direction.
-Do the same for the opposite side as well and hold for few minutes.
+Do the same for the opposite side as well and hold for a few minutes.
 This asana helps you ease that anxiety, and is one of the best positions to help cramps, calm your nerves as well as detoxify your body.
 It also gives flexibility to the spine.

-These asanas along with a few minutes of meditation are sure to help you win over those notorious period cramps.
+These asanas along with a few minutes of meditation are sure to help you win over those notorious period cramps